duanju/VIM_Config/README.md

+# How to apply the config
-To apply my config, please append the content of the config file to your .vimcr file, i.e. "cat ./vimrc >> ~/.vimcr"
+You can append the content of the config file to your .vimcr file, i.e. "cat ./line_heigh_light_blod >> ~/.vimcr"

-Below list all the config files that you can use in your vim:
+# Table of contents
 Index|File Name|Description
 -----|---------|------------
 0|line_heigh_light_blod|Heigh light line with bold